cantugabriela/Mission-to-Mars/README.md

 ### MongoDB and Flask Application

 The MongoDB is currently hosted on the Database-as-a-Service https://mlab.com/.
 It requires a config.py file (hidden) using a driver via the standard MongoDB URI.
-The config.py contains a variable "authentication" set to the MongoDB URI.
+The config.py contains a variable "authentication=" set to the MongoDB URI.

 ![DatabaseDB](https://docs.mlab.com/assets/screenshot-connectinfo.png)

 Alternatively, it can run locally.
 First, install MongoDB.
 Once MongoDB is installed run the command mondgod on bash.
 Don't forget to comment and uncomment the URI to use the local database only.
+Also comment out `import config`

 ### Requirements